barryclark/jekyll-now/_posts/2017/2017-01-13-The-Rose-King-Review.md

 There's certainly a place in our collection for The Rose King, but I'm not certain how much play it'll really get even though we've had a good time playing it.
 While it holds up great for its age, there's nothing about it that really stood out in my mind as going above and beyond for a great gaming experience.

 I'm a bit torn on this one.
 It's a solid game, by no means bad.
 It just didn't make *enough* of an impression on me.
-I don't feel the need, and in the end it may be one that just slips from memory in time.
+I don't feel the need to play, and in the end it may be one that just slips from memory in time.

 *A copy of The Rose King was provided free for review by Thames & KOSMOS.*